-Is Honey simply sweet?
+Is honey healthy or simply just tasting sweet?

 Great news, Honey have a lot of positive effects and is not only a load of carbohydrates.
 The main and very important difference is that in the honey, ours that is unheated, all the natural nutrients remain.
 This creates a symbiotic effect with scientifically noted positive effects for your overall health.